-“How to live your life?” is often considered a philosophical question (an ethical one) and in many ways that’s true, but it’s also a very practical (inner) enterprise.
+How to live your life is often considered a philosophical question — an ethical one — and in many ways that’s true.
+Yet, the answer to that question is basically a very practical enterprise.

 In our days, we love to talk about “living in the present” or “enjoying the moment,” asserting that the past and the future don’t have any reality.
 That only the present counts.
 But does that really make any difference?